, ,

 “It’s a finding of information that was presented,” Johnson said.
 “I think we need to be clear about that.”

-Committee members debated the management plan for cranes.
-Conservationists said hunting will have no impact on crop damage, but waterfowl hunting advocates maintained it would have some effect to control birds causing damage.
+Committee members made their own changes to those documents, and they debated the management plan for cranes.
+Some conservationists on the committee maintained that hunting will have no impact on crop damage, but waterfowl hunting advocates maintained it would have some effect to control birds causing damage.

 In Wisconsin, only 17 percent of almost 2,800 people surveyed last December support a hunting season on sandhill cranes.
 That’s according to a study led by researchers at the University of Wisconsin-Madison and funded by the International Crane Foundation.